 - EJ-20.
-The County will continue to support walking and bicycling by requiring smart growth streets complete streets (bike lanes, and sidewalks separated from the roadway with trees and planted landscaping) in transit priority areas, in Environmental Justice Communities and in new communities and developments wherever practicable.
-[Revised to be consistent with the Circulation Element.] - EJ-21.
+The County will continue to support walking and bicycling by requiring smart growth streets (bike lanes, and sidewalks separated from the roadway with trees and planted landscaping) in transit priority areas, in Environmental Justice Communities and in new communities and developments wherever practicable. - EJ-21.
 Provide safe, low stress, interesting and convenient environments for pedestrians and bicyclists, including inviting and adequately lit streetscapes, networks of trails, paths, parks, and open spaces that connects residences with key destinations, and encourages regular exercise and the reduction of vehicular emissions.

 - A. Department of Transportation will combine the Bicycle and Pedestrian Master Plans into one comprehensive document.
 The new document will incorporate the concept of reducing "level of stress" (LTS) for bicyclists and pedestrians.
-(TRANSPORTATION) - B. Evaluate bicycle circulations plans for new master plans and large infill projects using the principles of low stress bicycling.
+(TRANSPORTATION) - B. Evaluate bicycle circulation plans for new master plans and large infill projects using the principles of low stress bicycling.
 (TRANSPORTATION, PLANNING AND ENVIRONMENTAL REVIEW) - C. Apply low stress bicycling principles to Complete Streets Master Plans.
 (TRANSPORTATION, PLANNING AND ENVIRONMENTAL REVIEW)